AleHelp/Writeups-Tryhackme/vulnnetroasted.md

 	ResetPassword.vbs
 	get ResetPassword.vbs

-inside the vbs script there are other credentials, we can use them for kerberoasting, in order to retrieve the NTDS.DIT,SAM hashes and other credentials.
+inside the vbs script there are other credentials, we can use them in order to retrieve the NTDS.DIT,SAM hashes and other credentials.

 command: